 4. Strengthens Bones

-Like other types of oily fish, mackerel is a good source of vitamin D. Vitamin D is an incredibly important nutrient, but it can be challenging to meet your needs without supplementation.
+Like other types of oily fish, mackerel is a vitamin D-rich food.
+Vitamin D is an incredibly important nutrient, but it can be challenging to meet your needs without supplementation.
 In fact, an estimated 50 percent of the population worldwide is believed to have a vitamin D deficiency.
-(10)

 Including other fatty fish in your diet, such as halibut, carp fish and salmon, can also bump up your vitamin D intake and help you meet your daily needs.